Boubou or Bazin: What's the Difference and Which Should You Choose?

 Does bazin suit my body type?

-Bazin works well on silhouettes that support contrast – rather broad shoulders, natural presence.
-On a petite body, bazin can seem disproportionate.
-The boubou, on the other hand, adapts to all body shapes.
+Bazin works well on silhouettes that support contrast – rather broad shoulders, a natural presence.
+On a petite body, bazin can appear disproportionate.
+The boubou, however, adapts to all silhouettes.

-Which fabric to choose: real bazin or glazed linen?
+Which fabric to choose: true bazin or glazed linen?

-Real bazin (rigid glazed cotton) is very difficult to care for and expensive.
+True bazin (rigid glazed cotton) is very difficult to maintain and expensive.
 Glazed linen, used in our Essentials and Nude Edition, offers visual prestige with more comfort and practicality.
 It's the smart choice.

-Can I mix boubou and bazin accessories (turban, headscarf)?
+Can I mix boubou and bazin accessories (turban, scarf)?

 Absolutely!
 Bazin accessories add volume and structure to a fluid boubou.
 The Sogolon Boubou in olive green glazed linen will look magnificent with a structured turban and imposing gold jewelry.
-It's hybrid sophistication.
+It's sophisticated hybrid fashion.

 It all depends on your role.
-Ordinary guest?
-Boubou in satin with gold embroidery.
+Regular guest?
+Boubou in satin with golden embroidery.
 Witness or mother of the bride?
-Very elaborate boubou or bazin, with a cape and imposing accessories.
+Very elaborate boubou or bazin, with cape and imposing accessories.
 The bride herself?
 Our wedding pieces in satin or glazed linen with organza capes – the boubou generally offers more comfort for a long day.

 How to care for a boubou or bazin?

-A boubou in glazed linen or shantung requires delicate hand washing in cold water or dry cleaning for elaborate embroidery.
-Bazin, being even more delicate, should always be dry cleaned.
+A glazed linen or shantung boubou requires delicate hand washing in cold water or dry cleaning for elaborate embroidery.
+Bazin, being even more fragile, should always be dry cleaned.
 Both should be stored hung, never folded, to preserve their shape.

 Boubou or Bazin: Our Final Recommendation